 What is a Periodontist?

 Periodontists are dentists best known for the prevention, diagnosis, and treatment of gum disease.
 Periodontists also receive extensive training in dental surgery (extractions), dental implants (including dentures), crown lengthening, and bone & gum grafts.
 Periodontal treatment can be used to arrest disease, improve a patient's mouth cosmetically, or both.
+Our Periodontists can even eliminate cold sores safely and effectively with laser treatment.

 You may use this referral form for your convenience: Online Periodontic Referral Form or click here for a printable version of the form.